mcopley08/troll-me/README.md

 ## Things to Note

 - "Taggable Friends" which is used to mention random friends in statuses, requires additional approval to be used in the application.
+- "Animate.css" is already included in the package, so if you wanted to improve on the UI it is available.